Yankees get Andrew McCutchen from Giants for 2 prospects

-NEW YORK (AP) — The playoff-contending New York Yankees have acquired former NL MVP Andrew McCutchen from the San Francisco Giants for two prospects.
+NEW YORK (AP) — The playoff-contending New York Yankees acquired former NL MVP Andrew McCutchen from the San Francisco Giants on Friday for two prospects.

-The teams announced the deal Friday, the last day for trades to be done for players to be eligible for the postseason.
+The teams announced the deal on the last day for trades to be done for players to be eligible for the postseason.
 San Francisco is getting infielder Abiatal Avelino and right-hander Juan De Paula and is also sending cash to New York.

 McCutchen is hitting .255 with 15 home runs, 55 RBIs and 13 stolen bases in his first season with the Giants.
+His .357 on-base percentage trails only that of Aaron Judge (.398) and Aaron Hicks (.365) among qualified Yankees.
 He was a five-time All-Star with Pittsburgh and the 2013 NL MVP.

-The 31-year-old McCutchen has been the Giants’ regular right fielder.
-He could fill that spot for the Yankees, who have been missing slugger Aaron Judge since his wrist was broken by a pitch in late July.
+The 31-year-old McCutchen has been the Giants’ regular right fielder since being acquired from Pittsburgh last offseason.
+He could fill that spot for the Yankees, who have been without Judge since his wrist was broken by a pitch in late July.
+New York originally thought Judge could return within three weeks, but he’s yet to even grip a bat in a frustratingly slow recovery.

 Most Read Sports Stories